Nausea and Vomiting (PDQ®)

 - Having a high level of anxiety.

-- The type of chemotherapy (some are more likely to cause nausea and vomiting).
+- Certain types of chemotherapy (some are more likely to cause nausea and vomiting).

 - Having morning sickness during pregnancy.

-Acute nausea and vomiting are more likely to occur in patients who:
+Acute nausea and vomiting are more likely in patients who:

-- Have experienced nausea and vomiting after previous chemotherapy sessions.
+- Have had nausea and vomiting after previous chemotherapy sessions.

 - Are female.